Howard Harris (wrestler): Olympics

 Harris was a member of the 1980 United States Olympic Team.
 However, the United States boycott of the 1980 Olympics in Moscow meant Harris couldn't compete.
-He did compete in the 1981 World Cup of Wrestling where he faced Olympic Champion Sanasar Ognesyan.
-Ognesyan got the best of Harris, winning by decision.
+He did compete in the 1981 World Cup of Wrestling where he faced Olympic Champion Sanasar Oganisyan.
+Oganisyan got the best of Harris, winning by decision.

 Personal

 Harris is married with four sons and one daughter.
-His son Major played Defensive End for the Portland State Vikings football team 2010-11.
+His son Major played defensive end for the Portland State Vikings football team.